 About

-Additionally, I am participating in the Science, Technology, and Public Policy certificate program in the Univeristy of Michigan's Ford School of Public Policy.
+My research background includes structural dynamics, structural health monitoring, sensors and data acquisition, dynamic modeling, control systems, and optimization.
+Additionally, I completed the Science, Technology, and Public Policy certificate program in the Univeristy of Michigan's Ford School of Public Policy.

 Research